dbus-daemon — Message bus daemon

 A special case is using a port number of zero (or omitting the port), which means to choose an available port selected by the operating system.
 The port number chosen can be obtained with the --print-address command line parameter and will be present in other cases where the server reports its own address, such as when DBUS_SESSION_BUS_ADDRESS is set.

-tcp/nonce-tcp addresses also allow a bind=hostname option, used in a listenable address to configure the interface on which the server will listen: either the hostname is the IP address of one of the local machine's interfaces (most commonly 127.0.0.1), or a DNS name that resolves to one of those IP addresses, or '*' to listen on all interfaces simultaneously.
+tcp/nonce-tcp addresses also allow a bind=hostname option, used in a listenable address to configure the interface on which the server will listen: either the hostname is the IP address of one of the local machine's interfaces (most commonly 127.0.0.1), a DNS name that resolves to one of those IP addresses, '0.0.0.0' to listen on all IPv4 interfaces simultaneously, or '::' to listen on all IPv4 and IPv6 interfaces simultaneously (if supported by the OS).
 If not specified, the default is the same value as "host".

 Lists permitted authorization mechanisms.
 If this element doesn't exist, then all known mechanisms are allowed.
 If there are multiple <auth> elements, all the listed mechanisms are allowed.
 The order in which mechanisms are listed is not meaningful.